-Chapter 5: National Circumstances
+National Circumstances

-Saint Lucia is a Small Island Developing State (SIDS) located at latitude 13° 59' N, and 61° within the Lesser Antillean Arc of the Caribbean Archipelago, and situated on a volcanic The island covers a land area of 616 km2, characterised by steep, rugged landscapes with deep valleys and fast flowing rivers.
+Saint Lucia is a Small Island Developing State (SIDS) located at latitude 13° 59' N, and 61° within the Lesser Antillean Arc of the Caribbean Archipelago, and situated on a volcanic ridge.
+The island covers a land area of 616 km, characterised by steep, rugged landscapes with deep valleys and fast flowing rivers.

 The island experiences a tropical maritime climate with two climatic seasons, a wet season (June to November) and dry season (December to May).
 Tropical disturbances (waves, depressions, storms, hurricanes) account for the greater amount of the recorded rainfall during the rainy season.
-As is the case for Caribbean SIDS, Global Climate Change (GCC) is considered one of the most serious threats to the sustainable development of Saint Lucia and the projected impacts are expected to be devastating.
+As is the case for Caribbean SIDS, GCC is considered one of the most serious threats to the sustainable development of Saint Lucia and the projected impacts are expected to be devastating.
 The onset of the climate change phenomenon thus imposes new hazards on Saint Lucia and exacerbates existing ones.

 The combination of the steep topography and young volcanic soils, constantly subjected to seasonal high rainfall, make the island very susceptible to soil erosion.
-Vulnerability to disasters such as landslides is further exacerbated by the poor land management practices.
+Poor practices relating to disposal of waste, deforestation and land use also contribute to increased risk to disasters and weakened resilience.